george-labs/george-backend-hiring/docs/assumptions.md

 while we are separating text to words we will use whiteSpace and any chunk of characters that has numeric and non-alphanumeric characters are ignored

+## Iteration 2
+stopWords.txt is on this path : src/main/resources/